flyingmachine/brave-clojure-web/content/functional-programming.md

 You also have to tightly couple methods with classes, thus limiting the reusability of the methods.
 In the Ruby example, you have to do extra work to reuse the `clean!` method.
 In Clojure, `clean` will work on any string at all.
-By decoupling functions and data and programaming to a small set of abstractions we end up with more reusable, composable code.
+By both a) decoupling functions and data and b) programming to a small set of abstractions, you end up with more reusable, composable code.
 You gain power and lose nothing.

 If you think that this is a trivial example and not realistic, then consider all the times you've created very simple Ruby classes which essentially act as decorated hashes, but which aren't allowed to take part in the hash abstraction without work.

-Anyway, the takeaway here is that you can just use function composition instead of a succession of mutations.
+The takeaway here is that you can just use function composition instead of a succession of mutations.

 Once you start using immutable data structures you'll quickly feel confident in your ability to get stuff done.
 Then, you'll feel even